OPERANDOH2020/op-interfaces/README.md

 * Online Service Provider API (OSP API or OAPI)
 * Regulator API (RAPI)

+You can find a description of OPERANDO's architecture on the [project website](https://www.operando.eu).
+You can find detailed specifications and descriptions of each of the modules in this repository in D5.5 (to be relased in October 2017) of [OPERANDO's public deliverables](https://www.operando.eu/servizi/moduli/moduli_fase01.aspx?mp=1&fn=6&Campo_78=&Campo_126=68&AggiornaDB=search&moduli1379178994=&__VIEWSTATEGENERATOR=D6660DC7&__EVENTVALIDATION=/wEWCAKInYjvBwK46/eoCgLW6PifAQLM6NSfAQLP6LicAQLM6NifAQLPm7uVCQKtvouLDQGIwuPU0XcXVk7W8FmpEwz15iKL).

 ## Reporting an issue

 ## Contributing to the code